-Chilly, treeless and expansive — tundra is the coldest biome, or climatic region, on Earth.
-Defined by extreme temperatures, low diversity among native plants and short periods for organisms’ growth and reproduction, tundra appears like a flat plain or mountainside punctuated by streams and scrubby vegetation.
+Chilly, treeless, and expansive — tundra is the coldest biome, or climatic region, on Earth.
+A tundra definition includes extreme temperatures, low diversity among native plants, and short periods for organisms’ growth and reproduction.
+Tundra appears like a flat plain or mountainside punctuated by streams and scrubby vegetation.

 Types and Locations

 Alpine tundra exists above the treeline, at elevations of 3,353 to 3,505 meters (11,000 to 11,500 feet) above sea level, all over the world — for example, in the European Alps and North America’s Rocky Mountains.
 Temperature averages do not vary as much as in Arctic tundra, though nighttime temperatures are usually below freezing.

-Both Arctic and Alpine tundra are cold deserts.
-Annual rainfall in the Arctic type averages only 15 to 25 centimeters (6 to 10 inches), but the frozen ground and poorly draining soil collect much of the rain in boggy pools and shallow lakes.
+Both Arctic and Alpine tundra climate is cold deserts.
+Annual tundra rainfall in the Arctic type averages only 15 to 25 centimeters (6 to 10 inches), but the frozen ground and poorly draining soil collect much of the rain in boggy pools and shallow lakes.
 Alpine tundra experiences more rain and snow — 84 to 102 centimeters (33 to 40 inches) — but the buffeting winds and low air humidity cause the precipitation to evaporate quickly.
 Rocky soils in the Alpine tundra biome drain excess water more easily.

-Apex predators like polar bears and wolves, herbivores like caribou, hare and lemming, and dozens of species of migratory birds make the Arctic tundra their habitat.
-Alpine tundra is characterized by brilliant blooming wildflowers in spring.
-Low-lying mosses, grasses and sedges are common, but woody plants are rare.
+Apex predators like polar bears and wolves, herbivores like caribou, hare and lemming, and dozens of species of migratory birds make the Arctic tundra climate their habitat.
+Alpine tundra plants are characterized by brilliant blooming wildflowers in spring.
+Low-lying mosses, grasses, and sedges are common, but woody tundra plants are rare.
 Endemic species include small mammals like pika and marmot, mountain goats and elk.

 A study published in 2012 doubled the average precipitation in a controlled environment for one set of Arctic plants native to Siberia and another set of Alpine plants native to northern Sweden.
-The additional precipitation caused more growth in the Arctic plants, but no change in the Alpine plants, corroborating the results of similar studies.
+The additional precipitation caused more growth in the Arctic tundra plants, but no change in the Alpine tundra plants, corroborating the results of similar studies.
 The researchers concluded that “tundra plant productivity is, at least in the short or medium term, largely irresponsive to experimentally increased summer precipitation.”